Best practices for using OAuth and cookies in browser based apps

 Implementing navigation across business areas using single sign-on

-Cookie sharing is a better choice in micro-UI architectures.
+Cookie sharing is a better choice in micro-frontend architectures.
 A browser based app for a single business area could be split across teams, to keep code sizes manageable.
-Multiple micro-UIs could then be deployed, to run at paths such as /marketing1 and /marketing2.
+Multiple micro-frontends could then be deployed, to run at paths such as /marketing1 and /marketing2.
 This is easy to enable when API driven cookie issuing is used, since the cookie issuing technology is external to each application, and conflicts are thus avoided.

 Widgets and Mashups